-The Loch Ness Monster (fondly known as "Nessie") is a very famous cryptid which is a creature whose existence is quesionable as there has never been any concrete evidence to prove it is real.
-The Himalayas have the Yeti, North America has Bigfoot, Mexico and South America have the Chupacabra and we have the Loch Ness Monster.
+The Loch Ness Monster is a very famous cryptid which is a creature whose existence is questionable as there has never been any concrete evidence to prove it is real.
+The Himalayas have the Yeti, North America has Bigfoot, Mexico and South America have the Chupacabra and Scotland has the Loch Ness Monster.

 The sightings of Nessie usually describe the creature as being large and green with a pointed head and long elongated neck that sticks out of the water, suggesting that it is a serpent-like creature.
 A common belief is that it is a surviving dinosaur-era species such as a plesiosaur which lived in the Jurassic & Cretaceous Periods (65 - 200 million years ago) As you can see from the photo below - it fits the description.

 In 2003 a plesiosaur vertebra was found on the shores of Loch Ness but as the rocks around it are not fossil bearing, it was considered as just another hoax.
 As plesiosaurs were cold blooded it makes this theory even more unlikely as they probably wouldn't be able to survive in the waters of Loch Ness unless it and its ancestors evolved to survive in cold waters.